 Bullying = a desire to hurt + hurtful action + a power imbalance + (typically) repetition + an unjust use of power + evident enjoyment by the aggressor and a sense of being oppressed on the part of the victim.

 Everyone wants to believe that while sticks and stones may break our bones, words will never hurt us.
-But as teens and many children know, that’s not quite true.
-Words—and any kind of emotional abuse—can be just as harmful, if not more so, than physical abuse.
+As teens and many children know, however, that’s not quite true.
+Words can be just as harmful, if not more so, than physical abuse.

-Bullying is insidious, and many children (particularly boys and teenagers) won’t tell their parents or teachers about it out of fear of retribution or shame.
-Children may also fear being blamed themselves or losing privileges (such as cell phone access) if they report being bullied.
-That’s why it’s important that parents, teachers, and other responsible adults are constantly vigilant in looking for bullying behaviors.
+Bullying can be subtle, and many children won’t tell their parents or teachers about it out of fear of retribution or shame.
+Children may also fear being blamed themselves or losing privileges if they report being bullied.
+That’s why it’s important that parents, teachers, and other responsible adults are constantly looking for bullying behaviors.

-Here are some warning signs that a child is being bullied:
+Some warning signs that a child is being bullied include:

-Bullying has a negative effect on everyone: the bully, the target, the bystanders who witness the bullying, and anyone connected.
-Anti-bullying advocate Trudy Ludwig and head of the Bullying Research Network Dr. Susan Swearer pointed out some of the short- and long-term effects of bullying:
+Bullying has a negative effect on everyone — the bully, the target, the people who witness the bullying, and anyone connected.
+Stopbullying.gov, head of the Bullying Research Network Dr. Susan Swearer, and the Committee for Children point out some of the short- and long-term effects of bullying.

-- Although the statistics vary based on the different methodologies used to study bullying, it is commonly accepted that 75 percent of school-age kids are affected by bullying at some point of their school years.
+- Although the statistics vary based on the different methodologies used to study bullying, it’s commonly accepted that 75 percent of school-age kids are affected by bullying at some point during their school years.

 - Kids who are identified as a bully by age 8 are six times more likely to be convicted of a crime by the time they’re 24.